teamallnighter/ccdd-blog-2020/_posts/2020-11-04-email-marketing-still-worth-it.md

 This is why the first follow-up email is so crucial to the success of your email marketing efforts.

+I will be going more in depth in my next article on this subject.
+For now, focus on getting those mailing lists built up!

 [Contact me directly](https://chrisconnelly.dev) to find out about my email marketing system